ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 79815500080001000100010003
 ~~~

-This key configuration is somehow obtained by the client.
-Then when a client
+This key configuration is somehow obtained by the Client.
+Then when a Client
 wishes to send an HTTP GET request to the target `https://example.com`, it
 constructs the following binary HTTP message: